How to Measure Wrist Size for Bracelets, Watches, Bangles!

-Before we get into how to measure your wrist size, we thought we’d include some basic information about average wrist sizes.
+Before we get into how to measure your wrist size, we thought we’d include some basic information about the average wrist size.
 This is helpful for a couple of reasons.

 First of all, if you do decide to measure your wrist, it is nice to have a comparison to make sure you’ve done it right!

 Second of all, if you don’t have time to measure your wrist (or get the measurement for someone else’s wrist) you can use these average sizes to help you pick the right items.